KPZ Equation from non-simple variations on open ASEP: Microscopic Stochastic Heat Equation

 \subsection{Stochastic Differential Equation}

-Let us establish the SDE evolution governing the microscopic Cole-Hopf transform for the current subsection.
-Provided the expansion via SDEs performed within Section 2 from \cite{DT} for the exclusion dynamic on the full lattice $\Z$, for the interactions are local it will often serve convenient to cite the expansion therein when boundary interactions are absent.
-Indeed, the purpose of this subsection is to address the contribution from boundary interactions. \begin{prop} Recall the maximal jump-length $m_{N} \in \Z_{>0}$. \begin{itemize} \item Consider any $x \in \llbracket 0, m_{N}-1 \rrbracket$; for some deterministic coefficient $\kappa_{N,x}^{-} \in \R_{>0}$ and deterministic $x$-dependent coefficients $\{\kappa_{j,\ell}^{-}\}_{j,\ell} \in \R_{>0}$, we have
+Let us establish the SDE evolution governing the microscopic Cole-Hopf transform in this subsection.
+Provided the expansion via SDEs performed in Section 2 from \cite{DT} for the exclusion dynamic on the full lattice $\Z$, as the interactions are local it will often serve convenient to cite the expansion therein when boundary interactions are absent.
+Indeed, the purpose of this subsection is to address the contribution from boundary interactions. \begin{prop}\fsp Recall the maximal jump-length $m_{N} \in \Z_{>0}$. \begin{itemize} \item Consider any $x \in \llbracket 0, m_{N}-1 \rrbracket$; for deterministic coefficients $\kappa_{N,x}^{-} \in \R_{>0}$ and $\{\kappa_{j,\ell}^{-}\}_{j,\ell} \in \R_{>0}$, we have {

-the coefficients $\{\kappa_{j,\ell}^{-}\}_{j,\ell}$ satisfy the bounds $|\kappa_{j,\ell}^{-}| \lesssim_{p} |j-\ell|^{-p}$ for all $p \in \R_{>1}$, and for $k_{x}^{-} = k \wedge x$, we have
+} the coefficients $\{\kappa_{j,\ell}^{-}\}_{j,\ell}$ satisfy the bounds $|\kappa_{j,\ell}^{-}| \lesssim_{p} |j-\ell|^{-p}$ for all $p \in \R_{>1}$, and for $k_{x}^{-} = k \wedge x$, we have